 Place Saint-Sulpice

 A short walk north takes you to this square that has an old-world charm and timeless appeal.
 The twin towers of the imposing Saint-Sulpice Church stand majestically above the square and in the centre is an ornate fountain.
 The square is framed by historic buildings with shutters, wrought-iron balconies and stone facades.
-Benches inviting passersby to sit, relax and soak in the atmosphere.

 Rue Bonaparte